TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 }
 ```

 How easy was that?
-Again, the code above populates the buffer with 1 second of audio.
-But this time, we add a second sample.
-We also make sure to scale the sample back down to the $[-1, 1]$ range by multiplying each sample by 0.5.
+Again, the code above populates the buffer 1024 samples of audio.
+But this time, we added a second sample.
+We also made sure to scale the sample back down to the $[-1, 1]$ range by multiplying each sample by 0.5.

 Let’s try it out!
 Don’t worry if you lack the luxury of an embedded system with DACs and speakers.
 Additive synthesis can be demonstrated with tools localised on your computer.
 We can do it with some help from [Audacity](https://www.audacityteam.org/):